-Requirements Title I Overview Other Requirements
+Other Title I Requirements

-- Personnel Qualifications - At the beginning of each year, an LEA shall notify parents that they may request, and the LEA will provide, information regarding whether professionals are highly effective, including the qualifications of the student's teachers and paraprofessionals [ESSA § 1112(e)(1)(A)]. - Title I schools must notify parents if their student(s) has/have been taught for four or more consecutive weeks by a teacher who does not meet the applicable state certification requirements at the grade level and subject area in which the teacher has been assigned [ESSA 1112(e)(1)(B)(ii)].
+- Personnel Qualifications - At the beginning of each year, an LEA shall notify parents that they may request, and the LEA will provide, information regarding whether professionals are highly effective, including the qualifications of the student's teachers and paraprofessionals.
+See 20 U.S.C. § 6312(e)(1)(A). - Title I schools must notify parents if their student(s) has/have been taught for four or more consecutive weeks by a teacher who does not meet the applicable state certification requirements at the grade level and subject area in which the teacher has been assigned.
+See 20 U.S.C. § 6312(e)(1)(B)(ii).

-- Equitable Services (if applicable) - LEAs that receives Title I funds provide equitable services to eligible private school students, their teachers, and their families - Schoolwide Comprehensive Plan - An eligible school operating a schoolwide program shall make the comprehensive plan available to the LEA, parents, and the public (InformTN). - Homeless Set-Aside - LEAs will be required to set aside funds for children and youth experiencing homelessness.
+- Equitable Services (if applicable): - LEAs who receive Title I funds provide equitable services to eligible private school students, their teachers, and their families - Schoolwide Comprehensive Plan: - An eligible school operating a schoolwide program shall make the comprehensive plan available to the LEA, parents, and the public (InformTN). - Homeless Set-Aside: - LEAs will be required to set aside funds for children and youth experiencing homelessness.

 - Report Cards for State Assessments - Each LEA must prepare and disseminate an annual report card.
-Generally, the state or district must include on its report card information about public schools related to student achievement, accountability, teacher qualifications and other required information, as well as any other information that the state or district deems relevant. - These report cards must be concise and presented in an understandable and uniform format accessible to persons with disabilities and, to the extent practicable, provided in a language that parents can understand.
-In Tennessee, these requirements are met through the state's report card [ESEA Title I, Part A, §1111(h)(1) and (h)(2)].
+Generally, the state or district must include on its report card information about public schools related to student achievement, accountability, teacher qualifications and other required information, as well as any other information that the state or district deems relevant.
+See 20 U.S.C. § 6311(h)(2). - These report cards must be concise and presented in an understandable and uniform format accessible to persons with disabilities and, to the extent practicable, provided in a language that parents can understand.
+In Tennessee, these requirements are met through the state's report card.
+See 20 U.S.C. § 6311(h)(2)(B).

-- Testing Transparency/Participation - Under ESSA § 1112(e)(2)(A)(B), LEAs are to notify the parents of each student attending any school receiving Title I, Part A funds that parents may request information regarding student participation in any assessments mandated by ESSA §1111(b)(2) and by the State or LEA.
-The LEA will provide the parents on request, the information regarding the assessments including a policy, on student participation. - Additionally, the district must make widely available through public means for each grade served by the district, information on each assessment required by the State to comply with ESSA § 1111, other assessments required by the State, and assessments required by the district, including
+- Testing Transparency/Participation - LEAs are required to notify the parents of each student attending any school receiving Title I, Part A funds that parents may request information regarding student participation in any assessments mandated by 20 U.S.C. § 6311(b)(2) and by the State or LEA.
+The LEA will provide the parents on request, the information regarding the assessments including a policy, on student participation.
+See 20 U.S.C. § 6312(e)(2)(A). - Additionally, the LEA must make widely available through public means for each grade served by the LEA, information on each assessment required by the State to comply with 20 U.S.C. § 6311, other assessments required by the State, and assessments required by the district.
+See 20 U.S.C. § 6312(e)(2)(B).

-- Accountability for English Learner (EL) Subgroup - Each state must establish ambitious, state-designed, long-term goals, which include measures for ELs for proficiency on content assessments and increase in the percentages of ELs making progressing achieving ELP within a state-determined timeline - District receiving Title I funds under ESSA are held accountable for this measure rather than only districts receiving Title III funds (ESSA § 1111(c)(4)(A)(ii)). - Information about parental rights detailing the right of parents to have their child immediately removed from such program upon their request and the options that parents have to decline to enroll their child in such program or to choose another available program or method of instruction.
+- Accountability for English Learner (EL) Subgroup: - Each state must establish ambitious, state-designed, long-term goals, which include measures for ELs for proficiency on content assessments and increase in the percentages of ELs making progressing achieving ELP within a statedetermined timeline.
+20 U.S.C. § 6311(c)(4)(A)(ii). - LEAs receiving Title I funds under ESSA are held accountable for this measure rather than only districts receiving Title III funds. - Information about parental rights detailing the right of parents to have their child immediately removed from such program upon their request and the options that parents have to decline to enroll their child in such program or to choose another available program or method of instruction.
+See 20 U.S.C. § 6312(e)(3)(A)(viii).